 UNION RIVER, ELLSWORTH (2nd CD) - The Ellsworth city manager and Harbor Commission have requested dredging of the Union River federal navigation project (FNP).
 The project consists of a 6-foot deep channel and 6-foot deep anchorage.
 Maintenance dredging of the project would require removal of approximately 65,000 cubic yards of material to restore the project to authorized dimensions.
-Sampling and testing of the dredged sediments has revealed that the material is unsuitable for open water placement.
+Sampling and testing of the dredged sediments revealed that the material is unsuitable for open water placement.
 The District is currently evaluating dredged material management options, seeking to identify economic and environmentally acceptable options for managing disposal of the unsuitable dredged material.
 After a dredged material plan is finalized, the project will be in a position to move forward with plans to dredge the FNP, subject to available funding.

 WELLS HARBOR (1st CD) - The town of Wells requested dredging of the entire Wells Harbor federal navigation project (FNP) due to severe shoaling of the channels, settling basins, and anchorage, with navigation into and out of the harbor hazardous at lower stages of the tide.
-Sediment sampling and testing occurred in 2019.
-As funds become available, a project Environmental Assessment will be developed and coordination with federal, state, and local resource agencies will commence.
-After the EA and all coordination efforts are completed, then dredging of the entire Wells Harbor FNP can be accomplished during the years that funds are appropriated.

 The District received work plan funding in FY2020 for \$500,000 to undertake dredging of approximately 20,000 cubic yards of sandy material from the 8-foot entrance channel and settling basins.
-Environmental coordination supporting the project is ongoing, as is scheduling for the government dredge CURRITUCK to arrive in Wells for this work.
-Dredging of the entrance channel and settling basins will likely occur by the CURRITUCK in either the summer of 2020 or 2021 with material placed at the previously used nearshore environment off Wells Beach.
+The government dredge CURRITUCK to arrive in Wells for this work.
+Dredging of the entrance channel and settling basins will likely occur by the CURRITUCK completed dredging of the entrance channel and settling basins in July 2020 with material placed at the previously used nearshore environment off Wells Beach.